abiosoft/caddy-exec/README.md

             "generate",
             "--destination=/home/user/site/public"
           ],
-          // when to run the command, one of 'startup' or 'shutdown' "at": "startup",
+          // when to run the command, can include 'startup' or 'shutdown' "at": ["startup"],

           // [optional] directory to run the command from.
 Default is the current directory.
           "directory": "",